 There are four matrices that form part of the program: the national track and civil matrix; national plant matrix; national trades matrix; and national operator roles matrix.
 You can view the matrices here.

-The National Rail Industry Worker Governance Committee (NRIWGC) is made up of industry representatives to oversee the RIW program.
-Its representatives include:
+The National Rail Industry Worker Governance Committees are made up of industry representatives to oversee the RIW program.
+Its representatives include but are not limited to: